Let’s dive into both cards and see what they have to offer…

 And like the Preferred card, you will also be have access to American Express invites.

-We’ll compare this card to two other no-fee cash back cards that have a flat rate of return – the
+We’ll compare this card to two other cash back cards that have a flat rate of return – the

 Let’s review three factors to see how they stack up.